 Cicada Lodge is your sanctuary from which to embrace the ancient landscapes and Aboriginal culture in the iconic Nitmiluk National Park.
 The lodge is a joint venture between the Jawoyn people and Indigenous Business Australia (IBA), and the perfect base to explore Nitmiluk Gorge and the National Park.

-Take advantage of the morning light for a 1½ hour adventure swim helicopter tour.
-Fly over the 13 gorges of the Nitmiluk system and land at a remote waterhole.
-You and your guests can enjoy the serenity of your own pristine swimming hole – crystal clear waters and not a soul to disturb the peace.
+Take advantage of the morning light for an aerial adventure and helicopter tour over Nitmiluk (Katherine) Gorge.
+Fly over the 13 gorges of the Nitmiluk system, or for something extra special, land at a remote waterhole.
+You'll have the opportunity to enjoy your own pristine swimming hole with crystal clear waters and not a soul to disturb the peace.

-Relax poolside before heading off for the Nabilil Dreaming Sunset dinner cruise.
+Back at Cicada Lodge, relax poolside before heading off for the Nabilil Dreaming Sunset dinner cruise.
 Sit back and relax as the tranquil surroundings transport you into a spiritual world of the Jawoyn culture and history.
-Discover the stories and ways of the Jawoyn people against the magnificent backdrop of the Nitmiluk Gorge, changing colour with the setting sun.
+Discover the stories and ways of the Jawoyn people against the magnificent backdrop of the Nitmiluk Gorge as its colours change with the setting sun.
 Experience the spectacular beauty of the gorge by candle and starlight whilst enjoying delicious Australian cuisine.

 Day 5